rmcgrath050/Learning-Journal/Module 4 Network Essentials and Cyber Security/Topic2/Lecture.md

 - A brute force attack is a hacking method that uses trial and error to crack passwords, time is not on its side
 - bit warden website tests your password, and tells u how long bruteforce takes
 - encryption key , 1 issue is potientally getting lost, this also is a compromise
 - Key maangement can be a issue , and computers / browsers can have an certificate, any data exchange there is always a certificate
+- Certificate is software that manages the encrytion keys, it etstablishes trust!
+- Email is always encrypted
+- Certicates  > local computer (can explore these here on local pc drive )
+-